-Regardless of the current employment rate, there is always a war for candidates.
-So if your company wants to recruit more job seekers or top talent, you need to have a strategic advantage.
+More jobs are becoming available at the same time that fewer candidates are entering the job market.
+As a result, the war for talent is intensifying.
+So if your company wants to recruit more job seekers or attract top talent, you need to have a strategic advantage.
 After all, why should a candidate want to work for your over your competitor?

-- Creates a sense of urgency and excitement about working at your company
+- Creates a sense of urgency and excitement about working for your company

 - Engages the mind, heart & dreams of candidates

-- Provides a clear, compelling reason to work at that firm
+- Provides a clear, compelling reason to work at your organization

 - Evokes feelings of fun, prestige, challenge or rewards

 What are the benefits of a strong employment brand?

 1. Attract the right people to your organization